-Remind students that the theme for this year's MiniPlays Festival is "teamwork."
+Remind students that the theme for this year's MiniPlays Showcase is Embracing Change.
 Pass out a notecard to each student and ask them to jot down a short response to one of the following prompts:

-- What does your play's central character learn over the course of the story? - List some big ideas in your play's story that relate to "teamwork." - What is the audience supposed to learn from the play's story? - How can audiences apply the lesson of your play's story to their own lives?
+- What does your play's central character learn over the course of the story? - List some big ideas in your play's story that relate to Embracing Change. - What is the audience supposed to learn from the play's story? - How can audiences apply the lesson of your play's story to their own lives?